wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

  open along a number of

- sutures or by pores, e.g. *Eucalyptus.* A **siliqua** is the capsule characteristic of the Cruciferae (Brassicaceae) - it is a capsule that has two valves (from two fused carpels) which separate from a persistent central partition (septum) to which the seeds are attached.
+ sutures or by pores, e.g. *Eucalyptus.* A **siliqua** is the capsule characteristic of the Brassicaceae--it is a capsule that has two valves (from two fused carpels) which separate from a persistent central partition (septum) to which the seeds are attached.